Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors

 We hypothesized that the moderate-density shots with less neutral gas fueling would produce a more kinetic plasma with sloshing ions while the more collisional high-density shots with stronger neutral gas fueling would be nearly totally gas dynamic.
-This was borne out in the equilibrium reconstruction results shown in Table~\ref{tbl:eqRecon} that indicated a sloshing ion population in the moderate-density shots and found the high-density shots to be totally gas dynamic.
-Sloshing ion pressure and energy peaks about the fast ion turning point are clearly visible in the contour plot of the reconstructed WHAM equilibrium pressure profiles and flux contours for the moderate-density case shown in Figures~\ref{fig:WHAM_slosh} and \ref{fig:WHAM_slosh_cuts}.
+This was borne out in the equilibrium reconstruction results shown in Table~\ref{tbl:eqRecon} and the plots of the fits' joint confidence regions in Figure~\ref{fig:chiJoint} that indicate there is likely a sloshing ion population in the moderate-density shots and the high-density shots are likely gas dynamic.
+Sloshing ion pressure and energy peaks about the fast ion turning point are clearly visible in the contour plots of the reconstructed WHAM equilibrium with the best-fit pressure profiles and flux contours for the moderate-density case shown in Figures~\ref{fig:WHAM_slosh}~and~\ref{fig:WHAM_slosh_cuts}.

 A clear confounding factor in this analysis is the potential presence of sloshing fast electrons from ECH.
 In the moderate and high density experiments investigated here, we did not observe strong hard X-ray signals indicative of fast electron generation, but ideally, an additional basis function for the fast electron contribution to the pressure and density profiles would be included in the reconstruction.
 However, deriving a semi-analytic distribution function basis for the 2D fast electron distribution under quasilinear diffusion is a more complicated problem than the fast ion basis analyzed here.